 At Sunlight Medical Services, our facility/clinic located in a professional medical plaza near Glendale, AZ, is comfortable and inviting.
 You’ll find our treatment environment one that sets your mind at ease, making you more open to getting the therapy you need.
 At our Methadone Clinic, we work alongside patients to develop the most effective medication-assisted treatment program that will work best for them.
 Also, Sunlight Medical Services offers several behavioral programs to support your treatment.
 For example, we offer the following:

 - Group Counseling

 These therapies and programs combined with our medication-assisted treatment program give patients the comprehensive care needed to make a lasting recovery.
-Here at Sunlight, we understand what you’re going through, and we know we can help you get control back.
-So contact us today at 855.920.1104 to learn how Sunlight can help you.
+Here at Sunlight, we understand what you’re going through, and we know we can help you get control back with our Methadone Maintenance Therapy.
+So contact our Methadone Treatment Center today at (855) 920-1104 to learn how Sunlight can help you.